Arm Lock Putting Technique – A New Secret Weapon on the Greens?

 What is the difference between an arm lock and a traditional putter?

-Armlock putters are longer than traditional putters and have a little more loft than traditional putters.
-Since there is more forward lean or forward press in the arm lock putter, you will notice a higher loft; these changes can be made to the putter you are currently playing with.
+Armlock putters are longer than traditional putters and have a little more loft.
+The increased forward lean results in higher loft.
+These adjustments can be made to your current putter.

 Final Thoughts